-This is the standard URL that all YouTube channels use.
-It uses your unique channel ID, which are the numbers and letters at the end of the URL.
+This is the standard URL that YouTube channels use.
+It uses your unique channel ID, which is the sequence of numbers and letters at the end of the URL.

 A custom URL is a shorter, easy-to-remember URL that you can share with your audience.
-Custom URLs are assigned to qualifying channels and can be based on your current display name, your legacy username or your linked, verified web domain.
-You can check whether you've claimed a custom URL in your advanced account settings.
+These can be based on your current display name, legacy username or your linked and verified web domain.
+To create a custom URL for your channel, your account needs to:

 Legacy username URL